Gorchun/Git-Test/README.md

 ***Other Useful Instructions:***

-git log // use in your local directory (cmd), and you can get all the commit informations before your current version.
+git log // use in your local directory (cmd), and you can get all the committed information before your current version.

-***Note:***
+***Notes:***

 1.If your want to commit your change to remote repo, make sure that you have the authority.
 Or remote repo will refuse your commit.

 2.Before you push, you must pull the changes first.
-Or you will fail to push if there is a new change commited from others.
+Or you will fail to push if there is a new change committed from others.

-***Write Your Name here:***
+***Write Your Name here:（you can try to add your name here and update remote repo）***

 | name  | date  |
 | :--:  | :--:  |